Hidden (2015 film)

 Hidden is a 2015 American psychological thriller film written and directed by the Duffer Brothers in their feature film debut.
 The film stars Alexander Skarsgård, Andrea Riseborough, and Emily Alyn Lind.
-This was producer Richard D. Zanuck's last film; he died before filming began.
+The film follows a refugee family in the United States and their struggle to survive a strange outbreak and a military intervention.

+It was producer Richard D. Zanuck's last film; he died before filming began.
 Hidden was released in the United States by Warner Bros.
 Pictures on September 15, 2015.
 The film received a few positive reviews from critics and grossed $310,273 worldwide.